NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

       --output_mesh small_rig/fused_mesh.ply      \
       --min_ray_length 0.1                        \
       --max_ray_length 2.0                        \
-      --median_filter '5 0.02'                    \
+      --median_filter '5 0.01'                    \
       --voxel_size 0.01

 The first line combines the index files for the ``bumble_haz`` and ``queen_haz`` sensors.

-The voxel size should be on the order of 1/100 of the scale of the depth clouds, as recorded in the rig configuration file ``depth_to_image_transform`` entry.

 The produced mesh can be examined in ``meshlab``.
 Normally it should be quite seamless, otherwise the images failed to be tied properly together.
-There can be noise where the surface being imaged has black objects, cables, etc.
+There can be noise where the surface being imaged has black objects (which the depth sensor handles poorly), cables, etc.
+Some rather big holes can be created in the occluded areas.

 To not use all the input images and clouds, the index file passed in can be edited and entries removed.
 The names in these files are in one-to-one correspondence with the list of ``haz_cam`` images used earlier.

-TODO(oalexan1): Add here commands:

 The mesh should be post-processed with the CGAL tools (:numref:`cgal_tools`).
-It is suggested to do some smoothing, hole-filling, and removal of small connected components, in this order.
+It is suggested to first remove most small connected components, then do some smoothing and hole-filling, in this order.
 Several iterations of may be needed, and some tuning of the parameters.

 Texturing
 ~~~~~~~~~